nophoria/nophoria.github.io/README.md

 # nophoria.github.io
-Website where I showcase my repositories and portfolio ig :/
+>[!warning]
+>This website is still **in development**
+This is the website where I shocase my latest projects and things I'm doing!
+The website is currently in development so check back soon for progress!